CasuallyPassingBy/Maths-Notes-md/Notes/Fully Normal Spaces.md

 - Every open cover of $X$ has an closed locally finite refinement.
 - Every open cover is numerable.
 - Every open cover is normal.

+**Cor:** If $X$ is fully normal, then every open cover of X has a locally-finite refinement by cozero sets.
+In particular, X is paracompact and normal.

+**Cor:** A space if fully normal iff it is both paracompact and normal.